 “Cannabis money should be primarily directed at fixing these generational harms.
 The businesses which are reaping the rewards know the money is directly tied to the oppression of Black and brown people.
 The only reason cannabis is valuable…is because it’s restricted.”— Shanel Lindsay

-The media also pays a major role on the lack of proper representation for POC in the world of weed.
+The media continues to play a major role on the lack of proper representation for POC in the world of legal weed.

 Movies, TV, and of course, social media.